-From time to time Key Management Personnel or their close family members may purchase or subscribe to the various products or securities offered by the Group.
+From time to time, KMP or their close family or their close family members may purchase or subscribe to the various products or securities offered by the Group.
 These transactions are on the same terms and conditions as those applying to other Group employees or customers and are trivial or domestic in nature.